TALK TO AN EXPERT+977-9764792172

 The name “Mundum” already existed long before trekkers ever set foot here.
 The origin of its name is Mundum, which is the oral scripture of the Kiranti people (Rai, limbu, Yakkha, and Sunuwar).
 It is the knowledge that is passed on through chants and rituals.
 It teaches us how to live with nature, how to respect our ancestor and how we, nature, and our ancestors are interconnected.
 On this trail, we do not just recall this scripture; we live it.

-If you go back hundreds of years, long before modern Nepal was even a thing, you’d find these same paths being used for everyday survival.
+If you go back hundreds of years, long before modern Nepal was even a thing, you will find these same paths being used for everyday survival.
 These paths were the lifelines of the Kiranti ancestors who moved their herds seasonally or traded from one hidden valley to another.
 Sacred sites like Silichung Peak or Chakhewa weren’t tourist attractions hundreds of years ago.
 Rather, they were the focal points of spirituality.
-Walking these paths, you can’t help but feel like you’re walking into a story that’s still being written.
+Walking these paths, you can’t help but feel like you are walking into a story that’s still being written.
 There’s a depth of meaning that goes far beyond a beautiful view or a high altitude.

 To fully understand, you have to go back to the Kirant Dynasty.
 These people are the longest ruling dynasty in the history of Nepal, lasting for almost 1,200 years.
-They’re descended from ancient Himalayan warriors and nature worshippers from the ancient Himalayas who created a powerful kingdom long before Nepal as we know it now.
+They are descended from ancient Himalayan warriors and nature worshippers from the ancient Himalayas who created a powerful kingdom long before Nepal as we know it now.
 Even as the political focus moved west over the centuries, eastern Nepal remained the absolute center of Kirant culture.
 Their language and their religion influenced every aspect of how these people relate to the world around them.

 So, long before the existence of maps and trekking permits, this trail was about belonging.
 It is how traditions lived without ever being documented on paper.
 And while the Mundum Trail Trek doesn’t feel like it was made for us, it feels like it was borrowed.
 And perhaps that is the reason why it stays with you the way it does, not in a bold or flashy manner, but in a subtle manner.
 It is like a secret you carry with you, not like a story you tell.